|

 3. The Shape of the Book of Genesis

-Part III: Reading Genesis in Its Own World
+Part 3: Reading Genesis in Its Own World

 4. Myth or History?
 Genesis and the Enuma Elish